 - It is critical to assess your organizational resilience to cyberthreats and address weaknesses now—which will pay off during and after the crisis

-Cybercriminals are exploiting vulnerabilities created by the COVID-19 crisis.
+Cybercriminals continue to exploit vulnerabilities created by the COVID-19 crisis.
 At the beginning of the pandemic, the FBI issued a stark warning of increased cybercrime activity, including fake CDC emails, phishing scams, and ransomware disguised as health advisories.
 Less oversight and fewer security defenses, plus the heightened level of collective anxiety, means people are more likely to fall prey to social engineering scams.